-Making a few changes to your diet is another potential way to help manage manic episodes.
-Although foods won’t cure mania, choosing the right ones may make you feel better and help you better handle your condition.
+Making a few changes to your diet is one potential way to help manage manic or depressive episodes.
+Although foods won’t cure bipolar disorder, choosing the right ones may make you feel well and help you better handle your condition.

 Whole grains aren’t just good for your heart and digestive system.
-They may also have a calming effect on your mind.
+Research suggests that they may also have a calming effect on your mind.